Jay W. Pscheidt, Extension Plant Pathologist

 Apply Fungicides

-Protecting healthy tissue is recommended for all orchards in the Willamette Valley.
+Protecting healthy tissue is recommended for all orchards west of the Cascade mountains.
 A total of 4 fungicide applications are needed starting at bud break (early to mid-march) and continuing at regular intervals (every 2 weeks depending on the weather and material used) for an 8 week period (until early May).
 This is the minimum spray requirement to consistently reduce the disease spread in orchards with established infections.
 Less than four applications increase the risk of continued spread of the disease.
-Fungicides are also recommended for resistant trees the first spring after planting.
+Fungicides are also now recommended for resistant trees.

 Remove Cankers

 Pruning is the ONLY way to remove EFB from the tree.
 Susceptible trees with many cankers MUST be removed.
-Resistant trees with one or two cankers can be lightly pruned (be sure to cut 1 to 3 feet below the visible canker).
+Trees with one or two cankers can be lightly pruned (be sure to cut 1 to 3 feet below the visible canker).

 Resistant Cultivars